-How do we value our resouces?
+How do we value

 VED (firewood) explores how this overlooked resource can be reimagined into furniture, by using the log’s natural round form as a starting point.
 Rather than converting it into standard planks, the aim is to work with the material as it is, minimizing waste and allowing the shape of the wood to also shape the object.

-It highlights the contrast between raw and refined, pointing to the overlooked potential of what’s usually burned.
+Made from actual firewood logs, KUBBE keeps the bark on the outside and planes the flat surfaces smooth, to highlight the contrast between raw and refined, pointing to the overlooked potential of what’s usually burned.

 EMNE